aoterodelaroza/aoterodelaroza.github.io/_critic2/manual/08_cpsearch.md

 keyword).
 A finer grid may help with the CP clustering, but this will increase the cost of the density calculation.

-The region where the value of the field is very small are subject to the appearance of many spurious critical points, due to the very small value of the gradient.
+Regions where the value of the field is very small are subject to the appearance of many spurious critical points, due to the very small value of the gradient.
 These regions typically appear in the vacuum region of a slab, or far away from a molecular system.
 To eliminate the critical points in these regions, use the DISCARD keyword combined with a threshold for the field value.
-For instance, to discard all critical points with density less (loaded in field $rho) than 1e-5, use DISCARD "$rho < 1e-5".
+For instance, to discard all critical points with density less (loaded in field `$rho`) than 1e-5, use `DISCARD "$rho < 1e-5"`.

 ### Visualization of critical points